Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/globals/global-get.md

 title: Get Global Variable
 description: Fetch the value of a global variable and populate a local argument
 parameters:
-  - name: GlobalVariableSource
+  - name: Source
-  - name: GlobalVariablePersisted
+  - name: Persisted
   - name: Variable Name
     type: Text
     required: true
     description: |
-      Enter the name of the variable you would like to fetch
+      Enter the name of the global variable you would like to fetch

       ::warning
-      `Variable Name` must be entered in `camelCase` (the first letter must be lowercase)
+      This is the **name** of the global variable, which means it should not be wrapped in `%` symbols unless you specifically want to use the **value** of a local variable in the **name** of your global variable
       ::

   - name: Destination Variable
     type: Text
     required: true